Health, access to Care, and the war on drugs

 distributed, resulting in predominantly black neighborhoods having lower-quality facilities with fewer clinicians

 than those in other neighborhoods.
-Moreover, most of these clinicians have lower clinical and educational
+Moreover, these clinicians have lower clinical and educational

 qualifications than those in other neighborhoods.
 This inequitable system is likely to disproportionately expose